Walls and fences

 If you don't meet the conditions

-If your planned work does not meet these conditions, you will need to apply for planning permission.
+If your planned work exceeds the permitted height, or one of the other factors applies, you will need to apply for planning permission.

-If you want confirmation that you do not need planning permission, you can request planning advice.
+If you want confirmation that you do not need planning permission, you can apply for a lawful development certificate.

 You can visit the GOV.UK site for more information about party walls.